Ergonomics and Safety

 Our Ergonomics and Safety program provides students with holistic and interdisciplinary training that includes foundational knowledge in a range of occupational and environmental health and safety disciplines, giving them an advantage when they enter the workforce.

-Students who envision becoming engineers can pursue a master’s or doctoral degree through the University of Utah’s Department of Mechanical Engineering, gaining expertise in how to apply occupational safety and health principles to engineering fields.
-The training includes the opportunity for in-depth study of wearable sensors and exoskeletons, which are leading technologies that provide new means to prevent work-related disorders and help people with severe physical disabilities return to work.
+• The Department of Mechanical Engineering is well suited for those who envision a career in engineering or a related field.
+Students gain expertise in applying occupational safety and health principles to these settings, with training that includes the opportunity for in-depth study of wearable sensors and exoskeletons, leading technologies that provide new means to prevent work-related disorders and help people with severe physical disabilities return to work.

-Alternatively, students can pursue a master’s degree through the University of Utah's Division of Occupational and Environmental Health — opting to focus on either ergonomics or safety — and receive deeper and broader training specific to core occupational safety and health topics.
-Students who choose this graduate degree program also learn engineering principles but generally are not seeking engineering careers.
+• The Division of Occupational and Environmental Health's offerings provide students with deeper and broader training specific to core occupational safety and health topics.
+Students also learn engineering principles but generally are not seeking engineering careers.

 Career outlook